What is TMJ?

 TMJ dentist will determine the likely cause of the problem to lead to solutions.

 TMJ treatment can be as simple as Botox into the tight muscles.
-An occlusal splint or bite splint is required to provide some relief to keep the teeth apart whilst the jaw finds its equilibrium.
+An occlusal splint or appliance is required to provide some relief to keep the teeth apart whilst the jaw finds its equilibrium.

 Or even orthodontic treatment if the bite cannot be corrected with the simple rebuilding of the teeth.